mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 - **LRS: Locally-redundant storage** - the cheapest option; protection against server-rack and drive failures
 - **ZRS: Zone-redundant storage** - recommended for high availability; protection against datacenter-level failures
 - **GRS: Geo-redundant storage** - recommended for backups; failover capabilities in a secondary region (works even if the entire primary region is harmed by a regional disaster).
 You cannot choose the secondary region as this is decided by microsoft.
-Paired regions are listed online.
+Region pairs are listed online.
 - **GZRS: Geo-zone-redundant storage** - offers the protection of both GRS and ZRS.

 #### Blob Access Tiers